 The second priority will be the payback package for their supporters.
 They will roll back laws from the previous mandate that were an attempt to deregulate the economy.
 For example, a former Yandex manager and, interestingly enough, the president of the taxi driver union with close connections to Serbia and Russia organised a free taxi service for their voters on election day.
 And in return, the Svoboda party will roll back regulations and ban UBER in Slovenia.

-will be to amend the Recovery Plan for Europe to channel EU funds away from current programs and to Svoboda supporters.
+The third and last short term priority will be to amend the Recovery Plan for Europe to channel EU funds away from current programs and to Svoboda supporters.

 As a mildly pro-Russian party, they will try to bow out of support for Ukraine, abandon the plan to send M-84 tanks, seek allies to soften the sanctions, and promote the dialogue with Moscow.
 But as their primary short term focus is to amend the Recovery Plan for Europe, they can realistically be pressured into compromises.